A sleep method or

 to teach her how to settle for sleep, or to make her sleep.

-Crying it out is sometimes part of an established method (for example
+Crying it out is sometimes part of established sleep training (for example

 Ferber method) or some parents simply have their babies cry when they